neilhwatson/cfbot/README.md

 ## Requirements

-Multiple Perl modules all shown in cfbot.pl.
+Multiple Perl modules all shown in cfbot.pl and daemon.pl.

 ## To use